 1873: Remington & Sons started mass production of the Sholes & Glidden typewriter.

 1878: Christopher Latham Sholes got patent for the QWERTY keyboard layout.

 With time, there are a number of keyboard layouts developed; but the most impacting layout was designed by August Dvorak in 1936.

 Dvorak keyboard was designed to increase typing speed and unnecessary finger movements.

-In the middle row, all the vowels were on the left side whereas the frequently used consonants were placed on the right side.
+In the middle row, all the vowels were placed on the left side whereas the frequently used consonants were placed on the right side.

 QWERTY vs Dvorak keyboard:

-Personally, I feel Dvorak keyboard is better than QWERTY keyboard; but the transition from QWERTY to Dvorak keyboard is probably the biggest challenge and may not happen in the next couple of decades or may not happen at all.
+I feel the Dvorak keyboard is better than the QWERTY keyboard, but the transition from QWERTY to Dvorak keyboard is probably the biggest challenge as people are acquainted with the QWERTY keyboard.